ryedin/site/_console/workflows.md

 6. After completing QA on the staging app, promote the release in production, or...
    Define a final task to promote the Build automatically in production

-With this setup, merging changes to your master branch and pushing them to your Github or Gitlab remote would trigger a new Build in your staging Rack.
+With this setup, merging changes to your master branch and pushing them to your GitHub or GitLab remote would trigger a new Build in your staging Rack.
 If that Build were to pass your test suite, its changes would go live (i.e. its Release would be promoted) for that app in your staging Rack.
 That same Build would be copied to your production Rack in anticipation of wanting to promote its Release as well.
 You could then manually promote the Release corresponding to that build at any time to complete the deployment to production, allowing your team to complete QA on the staging app first.